MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-planning-functionality.md

 > [!NOTE]
 > For all the fields that are mentioned in this topic, read the tooltip to understand their function. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-## <a name="demand-and-supply"></a>Demand and Supply
+## Supply and demand

 Planning has two elements: demand and supply.
-These must be held in balance to ensure that the demand is met in a timely and cost-efficient manner.
+These must balance to ensure that the demand is met.

-- Demand is the common term used for any kind of gross requirement such as a sales order, service order, component need from assembly or production orders, outbound transfer, blanket order or forecast.
-In addition to these, application allows some other technical types of demand - such as a negative production or purchase order, negative inventory, and purchase return.
+- Demand is any kind of gross requirement, such as a sales order, service order, or a component need for assembly or production orders, outbound transfer, blanket order, or forecast.
+Additionally, there other technical types of demand, such as a negative production or purchase order, negative inventory, and purchase return.
 - Supply refers to any kind of replenishment such as inventory, a purchase order, assembly order, production order, or inbound transfer.
 Correspondingly, there can be a negative sales or service order, negative component need or sales return that also represent supply.

 Another goal of the planning system is to ensure that the inventory does not grow unnecessarily.
 In the case of decreasing demand, the planning system will suggest that you postpone, decrease in quantity, or cancel existing replenishment orders.

-## <a name="planning-calculation"></a>Planning Calculation
+## Planning calculation

 The planning system is driven by anticipated and actual customer demand, as well as inventory reordering parameters.
 Running the planning calculation will result in application suggesting specific actions ([Action Messages](production-how-to-run-mps-and-mrp.md#action-messages)) to take concerning possible replenishment from vendors, transfers between warehouses, or production.
 If replenishment orders already exist, the suggested actions could be to increase or expedite the orders to meet the changes in demand.